Maria Feodorovna (Dagmar of Denmark): Empress Dowager

 During the first years of her son's reign, Maria often acted as the political adviser to the Tsar.
 Uncertain of his own ability and aware of her connections and knowledge, Tsar Nicholas II often told the ministers that he would ask her advice before making decisions, and the ministers sometimes suggested this themselves.
 It was reportedly on her advice that Nicholas initially kept his father's ministers.
 Maria herself estimated that her son was of a weak character and that it was better that he was influenced by her than someone worse.
 Her daughter Olga remarked upon her influence: "she had never before taken the least interest … now she felt it was her duty.
 Her personality was magnetic and her zest of activity was incredible.
 She had her finger on every educational pulse in the empire.
 She would work her secretaries to shreds, but she did not spare herself.
 Even when bored in committee she never looked bored.
 Her manner and, above all, her tact conquered everybody".
 After the death of her spouse, Maria came to be convinced that Russia needed reforms to avoid a revolution.
-According to courtier Paul Benckendorff there was a scene when Maria asked her son not to appoint the conservative Wahl as minister for internal affairs: "during which one [the empress dowager] almost threw herself at his [the tsar's] knees' begging him not to make this appointment and to choose someone who could make concessions.
+According to courtier Paul Benckendorff there was a scene when Maria asked her son not to appoint the conservative Viktor von Wahl as minister for internal affairs: "during which one [the empress dowager] almost threw herself at his [the tsar's] knees' begging him not to make this appointment and to choose someone who could make concessions.
 She said that if Nicholas did not agree, she would 'leave for Denmark, and then without me here let them twist your head around'".
-Nicholas did appoint her favored candidate, and she reportedly told her favoured candidate the liberal reformist Peter Sviatopolk-Mirsky to accept by saying: "You must fulfil my son’s wish; If you do, I will give you a kiss".
-After the birth of a son to the tsar the same year, however, Nicholas II replaced his mother as his political confidant and adviser with his wife, Empress Alexandra.
+Nicholas did appoint her favored candidate in 1904, and she reportedly told that candidate, the liberal reformist Pyotr Sviatopolk-Mirsky, to accept by saying: "You must fulfil my son's wish; If you do, I will give you a kiss".
+After the first few years of his reign, Nicholas II replaced his mother as his political confidant and adviser with his wife, Empress Alexandra.